doosan-robotics/DRFL/README.md

   Copyright © 2025 Doosan Robotics Inc
 </p>

-# Build Instructions for DRFL (Doosan Robotics Framework Library)
+# Doosan Robotics Framework Library

 This document outlines the procedure for building the DRFL on Windows and Linux platforms.
 For detailed instructions, please refer to the official manual linked below: